spatial-data-discovery/spatial-data-discovery.github.io/scripts/README.md

 ### embassy_news_scraper.py
 * This script takes a url of a news source from one of Chinese embassy websites and extracts its description.

+### webscraper.py
+* This script takes the url for the WM CS website and extracts info about the department and courses offered.